Eagle County senior calendar | VailDaily.com

 Upcoming events

-• Today: Blood pressure and blood glucose tests at the Golden Eagle Senior Center, 11:30 a.m.
-No sign up necessary, first come, first served.
+• Wednesday: Poker game at the Golden Eagle Senior Center, 1:00 p.m.
+No sign up necessary.

-• Today: KEPRO presentation at the Golden Eagle, 1:00 p.m.
-KEPRO is a quality control organization for Medicare beneficiaries.
-Do you know the difference between being “under observation” or admitted to the hospital?
-Did you know that KEPRO can act as your advocate when dealing with hospitalizations, paperwork, appeals and more?
-If not, this presentation is strongly recommended.
-For more information call 328-8896.

-• Friday: Book Lover’s Coffee Klatch at the Golden Eagle, 10:30 a.m.
-Great conversation on books, genres and recommendations as well as coffee, tea and goodies provided.
+• Friday: visit from Carrie Mae, your personal librarian, from the Avon Public Library, 10:30.
+She brings large print books, audiobooks, and DVD’s based on each individual’s personal preference.

 Ongoing weekly activities

-Note: • Update: the Senior Spot respite/adult day program has changed days.
-The program is offered on Mondays and Wednesdays from 1-4:00 PM.
-Please call 970 977-0188 for more information.